 Post-mastectomy pain syndrome (PMPS) after top surgery is a moderately frequent complication of FTM/N top surgery.
 There is currently no standard definition for this pain condition, but in general this is a nerve irritation syndrome that causes a burning pain on one or both sides of the chest and usually is significant enough to make it difficult to sleep.
-This can last for up to 6 months or more, but in Dr. Mosser’s experience it usually dissipates or disappears in 3-6 weeks after surgery.
+This can last for up to 6 months or more, but in our experience it usually dissipates or disappears approximately 3-6 weeks after surgery.

 All surgery carries a risk of nerve damage and chronic pain.
 While there are very few studies on trans specific patients for PMPS, it does not mean that FTM/FTN surgeries are exempt from this complication.
 Please discuss this possible outcome with your surgeon and primary care physician.